Adaptive Bregman-Kaczmarz: An Approach to Solve Linear Inverse Problems with Independent Noise Exactly: Introduction

 \subsection{Contribution}

-In this paper, we make the following contributions: \begin{itemize} \item We show that an adaptive stepsize similar to the one proposed in~\cite{marshall2023optimal} can also be applied in the case of the Bregman-Kaczmarz setting. \item We extend the analysis to the block case. \item We prove that the method with adaptive stepsize does indeed converge to the true solution if the data obey the independent noise assumption. \item We illustrate that this adaptive stepsize can be implemented in practice by using a heuristic similar to the one from~\cite{marshall2023optimal}, that estimates the needed hyperparameter only from given data and shows that this heuristic works well in practice. \item We investigate the convergence of the method with adaptive stepsize in detail and show that it leads to linear convergence of the iterates at the beginning and an $\mathcal{O}(1/k)$ rate of convergence later on. \end{itemize}
+In this paper, we make the following contributions: \begin{itemize} \item We show that an adaptive stepsize similar to the one proposed in~\cite{marshall2023optimal} can also be applied in the case of the Bregman-Kaczmarz setting. \item We extend the analysis to the block case. \item We replace the assumption that the rows or blocks are sampled without replacement with the assumption of independent noise and prove that the method with adaptive stepsize does indeed converge to the true solution if the data obey the independent noise assumption. \item We illustrate that this adaptive stepsize can be implemented in practice by using a heuristic similar to the one from~\cite{marshall2023optimal}, that estimates the needed hyperparameter only from given data and shows that this heuristic works well in practice. \item We investigate the convergence of the method with adaptive stepsize in detail and show that it leads to linear convergence of the iterates at the beginning and an $\mathcal{O}(1/k)$ rate of convergence later on. \end{itemize}